Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Applications to substitutions

 Let $\mathcal{A}=\{0,\dots,d-1\}$ be a finite alphabet with $d\ge 2$.
 A \emph{substitution} is a map $\zeta:\mathcal{A}\to\mathcal{A}^+$, where $\mathcal{A}^+=\bigcup_{n=1}^\infty \mathcal{A}^n$ is the collection of all finite words.
 This map is extended to $\mathcal{A}^+$ and to $\mathcal{A}^{\Z}$ by concatenation, and these extensions are called substitutions and denoted by $\zeta$ as well.
 The \emph{substitution dynamical system}, also sometimes called the \emph{substitution $\Z$-action}, is the space

 together with the left shift map on $\mathcal{A}^{\Z}$, restricted to $X_\zeta$.
 To every substitution we associate its \emph{substitution matrix}, which is the $d\times d$ integer matrix $S_\zeta\in M_d(\mathbb{Z})$ whose $(i,j)$-th entry equals the number of times the letter $i$ appears in $\zeta(j)$, for every $0\le i,j\le d-1$.
 Note that $S_{\zeta^n}=S_\zeta^n$.
 The substitution is \emph{primitive} if its substitution matrix is primitive, and in that case, the substitution dynamical system is uniquely ergodic.
 We say that the substitution is \emph{periodic} if $X_\zeta$ contains a shift-periodic point, and otherwise it is \emph{aperiodic}.
 For more details on substitutions see \cite{queffelec2010substitution, fogg2002substitutions}.
 Given a positive vector $\vect{v}=(v_0,\dots,v_{d-1})^t\in\R^d$, the associated \emph{substitution $\R$-action} is the suspension flow over the substitution dynamical system, with the piecewise-constant roof function $f_{\vect{v}}:X_\zeta\to\R^+$ defined by $f_{\vect{v}}(x) = v_{x_0}$.
-Equivalently, this system can be seen as a one-dimensional tiling space, with tile lengths determined by $\vect{v}$, and tilings determined by elements of $X_\zeta$, see \cite{berend1993there, solomyak1997dynamics, clark2003size}.
+An equivalent and fruitful way to view this system is as a one-dimensional tiling space: there are $d$ tile types labeled from $0$ to $d-1$, the lengths of which are given by the entries of $\vect{v}$, and the tilings of $\R$ are determined by elements of $X_\zeta$, see \cite{berend1993there, solomyak1997dynamics, clark2003size}.
 Two cases of particular interest arise when $\vect{v}$ is chosen to be the Perron-Frobenius eigenvector of $S_\zeta^t$, where the associated $\R$-action is then called \emph{self-similar}, and when $\vect{v}=\vec{1}$ (where $\vec{1} = (1,\ldots,1)^t$), which is closely related to the substitution $\Z$-action, see \cite[Lemma 5.6]{berlinkov2019singular}.

 In \cite{bufetov2020spectral}, Bufetov and Solomyak define the \emph{spectral cocycle} that corresponds to $\zeta$, and it is further developed in \cite{bufetov2020singular}.
 In what follows, we will generalize their construction, while largely following their path.
 For every $b\in\mathcal{A}$ denote $ \zeta(b) = u_1^b\ldots u_{\lvert\zeta(b)\rvert}^b$ (where $\lvert w\rvert$ stands for the length of the word $w$).
 First, define a matrix-valued function $\mathscr{M}_\zeta:\mathbb{R}^d\to M_d(\mathbb{C})$: let $\vect{\xi} = (\xi_0,\dots,\xi_{d-1})^t\in\mathbb{R}^d$, then $\mathscr{M}_\zeta(\vect{\xi})$ is the complex matrix whose $(b,c)$-th entry is